Header Image

 If you’ve inherited a well established garden, most of the hard work is done for you although you may want to make some modifications.

-But if you’re starting from scratch, here’s our easy step by step guide to help you establish your own piece of paradise.
+But if you’re starting from scratch, here’s our easy step by step guide to preparing a new garden bed and establishing your own piece of paradise.

-Step by step guide to building new garden beds
+Step by step guide to preparing a new garden bed

 Here are our five simple steps: